 Doing this quick, simple step will let you safely get rid of old computers, without giving away your confidential information.

-To publish this article in your organization’s newsletter, contact me here.
+To reprint this article in your organization’s newsletter, contact me here.